cose-wg/HPKE/draft-ietf-cose-hpke.md

 recipient from the inner-most recipients array.

-- The value in the AlgorithmID field corresponds to the alg parameter in the protected structure in the inner-most recipients array.
+- The value in the AlgorithmID field corresponds to the alg parameter in the unprotected header structure of the recipient structure.

 - keyDataLength is set to the number of bits of the desired output value.